 Kettlebell swings target your glutes and hamstrings for improved strength, power, and endurance.
 Plus, swinging a kettlebell trains stability and stabilizer muscles across your entire body.
 That’s because you’re constantly adjusting to the shifting center of mass with each repetition.

 Kettlebell swings train your hamstrings to be powerful hip extensors — which you definitely need for a strong deadlift lockout.
-Speaking of deadlifts, kettlebell swings also help develop some serious grip strength, which you’ll need to support all that lockout strength.
+Speaking of deadlifts, kettlebell swings also help improve grip strength, which you’ll need to support all that lockout strength.

 Benefits of the Kettlebell Swing